Step 1: Buy a DB Instance

 Contains the system overhead required for inode, reserved block, and database operation.
 Storage space can range in size from 40 GB to 4,000 GB and can be scaled up only by a multiple of 10 GB.
 MySQL supports storage space from 11 GB to 10,000 GB for some users.
 If you want to create a DB instance with storage space up to 10,000 GB or scale it up to 10,000 GB, contact customer service to apply for the permission.

 After a DB instance is created, you can scale up its storage space.
 For details, see Scaling Up Storage Space.

 - Disabled: indicates the encryption function is disabled.

 - Enabled: indicates the encryption function is enabled, improving data security but affecting system performance.

 Key Name: indicates the tenant key.
 You can create or select a key.NOTE:

-- Once the disk encryption function is enabled, you cannot disable it or change the key after a DB instance is created.
-The backup data stored in OBS is not encrypted.
+- Once the DB instance is created, you cannot modify the disk encryption status or change the key.
+The backup data stored in OBS will not be encrypted.